Summer training programme for undergraduates

 An opportunity for undergraduate students who are keen about palaeontology, and want to develop their career skills.
-For the past three years we have run a summer research programme, in which students from all over the world (well, UK, USA, Italy, Netherlands) have spent four to twelve weeks working on their own project, learning practical skills, and finishing with a published scientific paper.
+For the past three years we have run a summer research programme, in which students from all over the world (well, UK, USA, Italy, Netherlands) have spent six to 15 weeks working on their own project, learning practical skills, and finishing with a published scientific paper.
+This is a huge achievement in each case, and it is probably the best way for you to decide whether you want to try out a career in research.

 The projects are closely connected, and we are building a solid body of knowledge.
 Staff teach students, and students teach students and staff, and we do field work and laboratory work together.
 Discoveries from one project can help all the others, and we work together to understand the fossils and their meanings, and to learn new research methods.